STREPP: Supporting Translation of Research & Evidence based intervention into Policy & Practice

 Research to Action for Impactful Child and Adolescent Health Solutions

-Translating Evidence into Practice, Advancing Child and Adolescent HIV Care in Africa through Policy, Partnerships, and Practice
+Translating Evidence into Practice, Advancing Child and Adolescent Health Care in Africa through Policy, Partnerships, and Practice

 At the heart of STREPP lies the mission to end AIDS among children by 2030 by bridging the critical gap between research and practical, real-world application across the African continent.
 Through its three flagship programs—UPART, IPHASA, and PAHLCA—STREPP is fostering a movement where evidence becomes impact.